Alchyon/AniLoader/README.md

 ## Usage:
 Just follow what the program tells you to do.
 Texts are in italian only, english texts will be added in the future, maybe.

+> This program is unofficial and NOT affiliated, in any way, with AnimeWorld.
+> Downloading and distributing copyrighted content may be illegal.
+This script was written for education purposes purely and you are responsible for its use.